MohammadSaadAnsari/log-investigation/README.md

 This updates the GitHub repo with your changes

-SAAD: 18-12-25
+#SAAD: 18-12-25
 To simply run the project and view the website.

-# 1. Clone the repo (ignore if already done previously)
-git clone https://<link-to-repo>
+1. Clone the repo (ignore if already done previously) git clone https://<link-to-repo>
 cd repo-name

-# 2. Create and activate a virtual environment
-python -m venv .venv
+2. Create and activate a virtual environment python -m venv .venv
 .venv\Scripts\activate   # Windows
-# or
+or
 source .venv/bin/activate   # Mac/Linux

-# 3. Install dependencies
+3. Install dependencies
 pip install -r requirements.txt

-# 4. Run the app
+4. Run the app
 python app.py